-10 Tips for ADA Compliance on K-12 School Websites
+10 Tips for K-12 ADA Website Compliance

 In the digital age, your app or website needs to provide a great user experience to everyone in your community—including people with disabilities.
 But most school leaders are in the dark about whether their website complies with the Americans with Disabilities Act (ADA), which requires that school websites be accessible to anyone, regardless of disability.
 If schools are found to not be ADA compliant, the Office for Civil Rights could be contacted and an investigation could be opened concerning your school.